 – – – – – – – – – – – – – – – – – – – – – – – – – – – – – – –

-Having read my earlier article which overturned the false claim that modern Israel is a land promised by God for Jewish people today, a subscriber asked me recently if Israel therefore has any right to exist as a nation-state.
+Having read my earlier article, “Abraham our Father: Jerusalem our Mother”, which overturned the false claim that modern Israel is a land promised by God for Jewish people today, a subscriber asked me recently if Israel therefore has any right to exist as a nation-state.
 It is high time for a little update on my thoughts about this matter, so this is what I want to address here.
 (I would respectfully ask that you look at all the weblinks too as they contain much explanatory and supporting information).

 Previously, I have taken a kind of semi-neutral stance on this specific subject of a nation’s right to exist, and I haven’t really gone into it in very much detail.
 One of the reasons for this was because in my original lengthy article about Israel, I was providing specifically a theological examination of the whole aspect of Israel and did not want to allow any political statements about the current nation of Israel’s right to exist to interfere with the coherence of the biblico-theological arguments.
 I didn’t feel that it would be helpful to have people falsely claiming that “Morrison wants Israel wiped off the map” if I wanted my theological magnum opus on Israel to be taken seriously by those who may not currently agree with my views on the subject!
 Here are some relevant quotations from that original article on Israel:

 “We are not saying that the present state of Israel has no right to exist at all as a nation.
 That would be to misunderstand this paper entirely.
 Most countries in the world have been arbitrarily drawn on a map or have been established through violent events and each has as much right to existence as the other, whether or not one agrees with the methodology of its existence!